deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ### ReStaking

-When `EtherFiNode` contracts are created, they deploy automatically a corresponding `EigenPod` using the `EigenPodManager`. `EigenPod` are contracts that enable restaking on Eigenlayer.
+When `EtherFiNode` contracts are created, they deploy automatically a corresponding `EigenPod` using Eigenlayer's `EigenPodManager`. `EigenPod` are contracts that enable restaking on Eigenlayer.
 The validator used for restaking have to have the `Eigenpod` as withdrawal address, this enables the Eigenlayer protocol to handle the withdrawn `ETH` and potentially slash the staker (here the `EtherFiNode`).
-EtherFi delegates the restaking to _Eigenlayer Node Operators_, as described in the [dependencies](#dependencies) section.
+EtherFi delegates the restaked `ETH` to _Eigenlayer Operators_, as described in the [dependencies](#dependencies) section.
 This delegation can be done by any holder of the role [ETHERFI_NODE_CALL_FORWARDER_ROLE](#roleregistry-2), which includes an Externally Owner Account (EOA).
-Delegations and withdrawals can be made by the same role holders through Eigenlayer's `DelegationManager` using the `EtherFiNode` contract's call forwading functions.
+Delegations and withdrawals can be made by the same role holders through Eigenlayer's `DelegationManager` using the `EtherFiNode` contract's call forwarding functions.

 ### Ether.fan NFTs